aperlini/Design-Patterns/README.md

 ## About

-Most of the definitions were taken from *Design Patterns: Elements of Reusable Object-Oriented Software* book written in 1994[^ 2] by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (also known as the *gang-of-four*[^ 3]).
+Most of the definitions were taken from *Design Patterns: Elements of Reusable Object-Oriented Software* book written in 1994[^ 1] by Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides (also known as the *gang-of-four*)

 ## Purpose